ndbroadbent/ndbroadbent.github.io/content/posts/2022-10-01-how-to-create-a-favicon-with-stable-diffusion-and-dalle-2.md

 <img class="lightbox thumb" src="/images/posts/2022/10/favicon/midjourney_library.jpg" alt="Collection of images from Midjourney" />

-There's a lot of garbage in there, so it's not a "one-click" process by any means.
-I've realized that you have to be a pretty good designer and have a very good eye if you want to get some truly great images.
-I'm not very good at design, and unfortunately that means that I'm not a very good "AI prompt engineer" either.
-But you can get better at this with practice, and the AIs will keep getting better too.

-I eventually found some shapes and colors that looked pretty cool, so I generated some variations, and then some variations of variations using the Midjourney Discord Bot.
+I eventually found some shapes and colors that looked pretty cool, so I generated some variations using the Midjourney Discord Bot.

 <img class="lightbox thumb" src="/images/posts/2022/10/favicon/midjourney_discord.jpg" alt="Variations on a shape" />